 - In connection with a sale or business transaction, in the event of any reorganization, merger, sale, joint venture, assignment, transfer, or other disposition of all or any portion of our organization or assets.

 How Long We Keep Your Information

-We keep your information as long as necessary to accomplish the uses described in this Policy.
-When we no longer need to use your information and there is no requirement that we keep it, we’ll either delete or depersonalize it so you can’t be identified.
+When we are no longer using your personal information and there is no legal requirement that we keep it, we will either delete or depersonalize it so you cannot be identified.

 Children’s On-Line Privacy

-Our Site is not directed to children under 13 years of age, and we do not knowingly collect information from children under 13.
-Additionally, if you are in the European Union you must be over the age at which you can consent to data processing under your country’s laws or you must provide parental consent.
-If you are a parent and believe your child is receiving Earthjustice communications and you don’t want them to, or if you believe we are collecting your child’s personal information, please contact us.
+Our Site or Microsites are not directed to children under 13 years of age, and we do not knowingly collect information from children under 13.
+If you are a parent and believe your child is receiving Earthjustice communications and you don’t want them to, or if you believe we are collecting your child’s personal informationn, please contact us.